hstuart/jtestmemprofiler-java/README.md

 ## Usage

-Note that depending on proper warmup approaches ensuring that all relevant types are fully loaded, a profile capture _may_ include other types being instantiated, e.g. by the underlying test framework or other threads operating in the system under test.
+_Note that depending on proper warmup approaches ensuring that all relevant types are fully loaded, a profile capture _may_ include other types being instantiated, e.g. by the underlying test framework or other threads operating in the system under test.

-It is thus advisable to use this library either to report metrics to another system (e.g., prometheus, InfluxDB, SQL database, etc.), or to assert based on approximate numbers or specific types in order to not create flaky tests.
+It is advisable to use this library either to report metrics to another system (e.g., prometheus, InfluxDB, SQL database, etc.), or to assert based on approximate numbers or specific types in order to not create flaky tests.

-Using the memory allocation profiler can be accomplished in a test like this:
+To utilize the memory allocation profiler in your tests, you can implement it as follows:

 ```java
 HashMap<String, Long> allocations = new HashMap<>();